 So far, we have known the classification of hazardous areas and explosion-proof lighting fixtures.
 It is time to select the lights that are applicable for hazardous areas.

-Here is a table of the reference to the different hazardous locations and required safety level of the equipment.
+Here is a table of references to the different hazardous locations and the required safety level of the equipment.

 AGC provides HA04 Sparkle as the explosion-proof lighting solution.

-Sparkle is a LED flood lighting designed for hazardous locations.
+Sparkle is an LED flood lighting designed for hazardous locations.
 It is designed with safety and reliability at the forefront in order to meet and exceed customer expectations.
-Equipped with stainless steel hardware and DACROMET coating with multiple protective layers as well as low copper aluminum body-all to ensure resistance to corrosion, harsh chemicals and tough environments.
-The Sparkle is approved for use in UL844: Class I Division 2, Class II Division 1; IEC60079: Zone 2, Zone 21 and 22.
+Equipped with stainless steel hardware and DACROMET coating with multiple protective layers as well as a low copper aluminum body to ensure resistance to corrosion, harsh chemicals, and tough environments.
+The Sparkle is approved for use in UL844: Class I Division 2, Class II Division 1; IEC60079: Zone 2, Zone 21, and 22.